Former Texas Nurse Accused of Killing Nearly 60 Children Sentenced to Life in Prison

 On Thursday, as part of the plea deal, Jones had to face the families of children she is believed to have killed as they shared victim impact testimonies.
 Several held up photos of the children they had lost.

 “You should have to serve one year for every year of life you robbed from the babies that you murdered,” Connie Weeks, Joshua Sawyer’s mother, said during her statement.
-“Although that’s not possible, you should definitely serve the remainder of your life in prison for the babies lives that you have shortened.”
+“Although that’s not possible, you should definitely serve the remainder of your life in prison for the babies’ lives that you have shortened.”

 Catherine Babbitt, chief of major crimes with the Bexar County District Attorney’s Office, said in a statement that Jones’ victims “were not only children, but they were often critically ill children, and for her to decide on her watch who lived and who died is nothing short of evil.”